jayveeabella/academic-kickstart/content/home/slider.md

 [[item]]
-  title = "Machine Learning on Structural Data" content = "I am currently developing a deep Convolutional Neural Network to predict binding affinity of peptide-MHC complexes based on structures produced from APE-Gen. In collaboration with Daniel Bao (University of Houston).
-Feature image credits: Aphex34 (Wikimedia Commons)" align = "left"
+  title = "Machine Learning on Structural Data" content = "I have developed a random forests model with the ability to perform large-scale structure-Based prediction of stable peptide binding to Class I HLAs." align = "left"

   overlay_color = "#333"  # An HTML color value.
-  overlay_img = "cnn.png"  # Image path relative to your `static/img/` folder.
+  overlay_img = "rf_classifier.png"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.
 +++